ffhighwind/Fasterflect/README.md

 [Nuget: Fasterflect.Reflect](https://www.nuget.org/packages/fasterflect.reflect/)

 This framework is based on [Fasterflect](https://github.com/buunguyen/fasterflect), which was originally developed by Buu Nguyen and Morten Mertner.
 The extension methods in this version have been moved to a separate namespace to ensure that they do not clutter intellisense and auto-complete.
-Most of the search methods have been moved to ReflectLookup instead.
+Most of the methods been moved to Reflect and ReflectLookup static classes in order to achieve this.
 It also includes one new feature: MultiSetter.

 ## Benchmarks